xaviermondragon/SymptomCehckerAndSpecialistRecommender/README.md

 GenAI-powered healthcare Assistant

 ## Description
-This project is an app which leverages Google's Gemimi large language models to interpret natural language health descriptions and accordingly:
+This project is a [streamlit](https://streamlit.io/) app which leverages Google's Gemimi large language models to interpret natural language health descriptions and accordingly:

 - Interprets and summarizes the reported symptoms
 - Indentifies likely medical conditions